White House Escalates Trump’s Attack On Ilhan Omar

 “No one person – no matter how corrupt, inept, or vicious – can threaten my unwavering love for America.”

-The New York Post ran with Trump’s attack and posted a quote from Omar over a picture of the WTC burning.
+The New York Post ran with Trump’s attack and posted a quote from Omar, which was printed over a picture of the World Trade Center burning.
 The Yemeni American Merchants Association responded to the page and suggested that it aimed to harm Omar, her family, and other people of Islamic faith.
 It also claims that the rhetoric “threatens the safety and wellbeing of Omar, Muslim leaders, and the larger Muslim American community at a time when Islamophobia is at an all-time high.”

 Per Global News, Omar has received support from numerous Democrats for her comments.
-She has previously come under fire for her comments on Israel and the Jewish influence in Washington and refuses to apologize for a tweet suggesting that Americans who support Israel are aligning themselves to a foreign country.
+She has previously come under fire for her comments on Israel and Jewish influence in Washington and refuses to apologize for a tweet suggesting that Americans who support Israel are aligning themselves to a foreign country.

 Jerry Nadler, a New York Democrat who represents Manhattan’s financial district, a target of the September 11 attacks, said that he did not have a problem with Omar’s comments on 9/11.